 • Health, hygiene and sanitation education and awareness

-• The provision of energy-saving stoves to eliminate in-home
+• The provision of energy-saving stoves to eliminate in-home air pollution

 • The construction of three eco-system toilets

 • The distribution of reusable sanitary pads to community women and school children